Would you like to consult your Doctor online?

 Murdishaw Health Centre is sorry that we cannot help with requests.

 Staying Active during lockdown has been updated with some important information for older adults.

 Reducing the risk of falling provides a booklet from our Health Improvement team and a link within this booklet to some simple exercises to help prevent falls.

 Have you registered for Patient Access?

 You can book appointments online, access parts of your medical records including blood test results, medications & consultations with your GP.

 Please speak to a Care Navigator if you wish to register (you must provide photographic ID to be able to register for this service)

 Dates of Practice Closures

-The Practice will be closed for half a day during the afternoon on the following dates.
-The reason for the closure is so that the practice staff and Clinicians can have protected time to carry out training.
+The Practice will be closed for half a day during the afternoon on the 29 July 2020.
+The reason for the closure is so that the practice staff and Clinicians can have protected time to undertake training.
 Should you require medical assistance during the times when we are closed please dial the surgery number as normal and you will be redirected to the NHS 111 service who will be able to assist you further.

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.
 The average pay for GPs working in Murdishaw Health Centre in the last financial year was £56,412 before tax and National Insurance.